 International trade is a critical component for the long-term growth and viability of small businesses and the U.S. economy overall.
-In 2012, total U.S. exports reached $2.2 trillion, which is nearly 14 percent of the U.S. Gross Domestic Product.
-Those exports helped support nearly 10 million jobs, including about 4 million small business jobs.
+In 2016, total U.S. exports reached $2.2 trillion, which is nearly 12 percent of the United States Gross Domestic Product.
+Those exports helped support over 11 million jobs.

 Exporting provides small businesses with the opportunity to reach new markets, increase revenue, grow their business, and ultimately create needed jobs.
 Increasing small business exports continues to be a top priority for both United States lawmakers and the federal government.
 While nearly 300,000 small businesses are currently exporting to foreign markets, many small businesses face significant challenges in getting their goods and services abroad because they do not have the knowledge, resources, or capital to navigate the trade process; therefore, they simply do not export.